 “There ya go,” Unkel Bo said.
 “Now, where are your brothers and sisters?
 This ain’t like them to miss a free meal.”

 He threw another fish to the croc and it caught it mid-air, snapping its head to the side with honed precision.
-It was one of the smaller crocs under his care, the runt of the bask of five.
+It was one of the smaller crocs under his care, the runt of the bask of seven.
 Despite this, he could tell it was still growing, approaching thirteen feet long.
 Unkel Bo never tired from admiring these majestic creatures, their multi-colored scales like that of a watercolor painting only nature could produce.
 They were, all at once, beasts of beauty and destruction, purveyors of life and death, the great keepers of order amongst interminable chaos.

 A noise betrayed someone sneaking up from behind, but Unkel Bo didn’t turn to face the trespasser yet.
 He wasn’t terribly afraid, plus he wanted to see what they were about, whether they would try to attack him, or if they had enough honor to at least address him first.
 Luckily for the trespasser, it was the latter.